“We wander for distraction, but we travel for fulfillment.” ~ Hilaire Belloc

-Anyway, there were many tourists visiting the tower.
-We didn’t have much time to wander around since we had other prearranged stops but were able to capture some spectacular views of Piazza Miracoli and its buildings on camera.
+There were many tourists visiting the tower.
+We didn’t have much time to wander around since we had other prearranged stops but were able to capture some spectacular views of Piazza Miracoli and its buildings.
 All are beautiful and impressive.
 Its history is interesting and worth the tour.
 There are many restaurants to choose from with great views.
-The street vendors were a bit too aggressive trying to push their merchandise on tourist to purchase.
-At one point we were surrounded by quite a few but managed to get through to our bus.
+The street vendors were a bit aggressive trying to push their merchandise on tourist to buy.
+At one point we were surrounded by a few of them but managed to get through to our bus.

-We arrived at Florence after 5:00 p.m. and checked in to the Gran Hotel Cavour.
+We arrived in Florence after 5:00 p.m. and checked in to the Grand Hotel Cavour.
 It’s a beautiful hotel.
 The rooms were lovely, well maintained and clean and the service was great.
 We had spectacular views of two church towers.
 The hotel was just about 1400 feet from Piazza del Duomo, so we headed out to wander the beautiful streets of Florence.

 We had dinner at a restaurant within a few feet from the hotel by the name of Yellow Bar.
 It was packed with happy people.
 That told us that it was a great place for dinner.
 The service was okay – not good but not bad either.
 Our meal was quite large which consisted of the antipasto (starter) the primo (appetizer), the secondo (main course), the contorno (side dish) and the dolce (dessert).
 We were so hungry that we went for ravioli as our appetizer, steak with caramelized onions as our main course, Spring risotto as our side dish and of course, we could not leave out their delicious tiramisu for dessert.
 I don’t remember what the starter was.
 It was a lot of food and so delicious.
 With full tummies, there was nothing else to do but take a walk and then go to sleep.